 As someone progresses along their dementia journey, there may be changes in the way they communicate.
 While these changes can sometimes be daunting, engaging your loved one in communication can be highly beneficial for their mood and help them feel loved and listened to.

-When encouraging conversation with someone living with dementia, choose a familiar location which is calm and quiet without any distractions or loud noises as these can sometimes cause confusion or agitation.
+When encouraging conversation with someone living with dementia, choose a familiar location that is calm and quiet without any distractions or loud noises as these can sometimes cause confusion or agitation.
 Try encouraging conversation as part of an activity or a game; for example, going through photographs and asking gentle questions surrounding the place or person depicted.

 You may notice as your spouse progresses along their dementia journey that they experience a lack of sleep and become more restless and agitated leading up to the night.
 This is called Sundowning and is a common behavior associated with dementia.

-To help overcome and manage Sundowning, try doing little things such as listening to soothing music together before bed, closing curtains and turning on lights before sunset to remove progressive shadows which can cause visual confusion, put a nightlight in the hallway and your loved ones room to keep them safe should they get up in the night and making sure the house is secure and locked with any dangerous items put away.
+To help overcome and manage Sundowning, try doing little things such as listening to soothing music together before bed, closing curtains and turning on lights before sunset to remove progressive shadows which can cause visual confusion, put a nightlight in the hallway and your loved one’s room to keep them safe should they get up in the night and making sure the house is secure and locked with any dangerous items put away.

-It can be difficult to come to terms with, but as your loved ones dementia progresses there may be a time where you may need to assist in their everyday care.
+It can be difficult to come to terms with, but as your loved ones’ dementia progresses there may be a time where you may need to assist in their everyday care.
 Things such as helping with bathing, going to the toilet, getting dressed, and ensuring they are eating and drinking enough throughout the day can all be factors to consider.

 Every person’s dementia journey is different, and it can affect people in a variety of ways.
 While it can be difficult to come to terms with your loved one living with dementia, there are many ways to continue living a happy and healthy life together.